-The Infrastructure Investment Fee (IIF) is a fixed fee that funds a portion of the debt service associated with the Commission's water and sewer pipe reconstruction programs for the approved CIP.
+The Infrastructure Investment Fee (IIF) is a fixed fee that funds a portion of the debt service associated with the Commission's water and sewer main reconstruction programs for the approved CIP.

-The IIF was implemented in FY 2016 with the fee phased-in over two fiscal years.
-The Commission's intention is to hold the fee at the FY 2017 level through FY 2020.
+The IIF was implemented in FY 2016 with the fee phasedin over two fiscal years.
+The Commission has held the fee at the FY 2017 level through FY 2020.
 The fee is based on meter size.

-The Proposed Budget FY 2020 assumes a 1.1% increase over the Approved Budget FY 2019, resulting in \$39.3 million in available resources in FY 2020.
+The Proposed Budget FY 2020 assumes a 1.1% increase over the Approved Budget FY 2019 due to population growth, resulting in \$39.3 million in available resources in FY 2020.